mjknj18/Global-City-Latitude-Analysis/README.md

 ## Questions

-1. Develop a web page presenting a summary of the project and four associated visualizations.
+1. Develop a webpage presenting a summary of the project and four associated visualizations.
-2. Develop four web pages presenting each of the individual visualizations, along with an associated analysis.
+2. Develop four webpages presenting each of the individual visualizations, along with an associated analysis.
-3. Develop a web page presenting a comparison of the four visualizations.
+3. Develop a webpage presenting a comparison of the four visualizations.
-4. Develop a web page presenting the raw data used to create the four visualizations.
+4. Develop a webpage presenting the raw data used to create the four visualizations.

 ## Datasets